-- How much CIC can you use daily in the community? - How much CIC can you accept per bottle? - Would you set a different price in shillings than you would in CIC? - What would happen to the demand for local drinks as opposed to Coca-Cola as the CIC becomes more popular?
-Is that good for the community? - How important are imported products? - What types of businesses can accept the most CICs?
+- ► How much CIC can you use daily in the community? - ► How much CIC you can accept per bottle? - ▶ Would you set a different price in shillings than you would in CIC? - ► What would happen to the demand for local drinks as opposed to Coca-Cola as the CIC becomes more popular?
+Is that good for the community? - ► How important are imported products? - ▶ What types of businesses can accept the most CICs?

-Takeaway: The individuals can see for themselves how to calculate the amount of CIC they can accept for different products and services (local and imported).
+Takeaway: The individuals can see for themselves how to calculate the amount of CIC they can accept for important products.